 Activities and Games

 Having some entertainment prepared for your journey will help immensely.
-What works for us are activity books, travel games and simple arts and crafts, so plenty of coloring, stickers and using child-safe scissors for cutting practice or glue to make collages.
-I usually pack activity books, small cars and toys, crayons, scissors and glue, and sometimes Little T picks up a kid’s magazine at the airport.
+What works for us are activity books, travel games and simple arts and crafts, plenty of coloring and sticker books.
+I usually pack activity books, small cars and toys, crayons and sometimes Little T picks up a kid’s magazine at the airport.
 CBeebies Art is a good one for travel and comes with a packet of craft supplies.

 We also have a Kindle Fire HDX 7″ that I update before each trip with age-appropriate e-books and apps.
 Favorite app series include Dr. Panda, Sago Mini and Monkey Preschool.
 We have access to Amazon Prime for free TV shows and movies so I download a couple new ones especially for long haul flights.